dicebear/dicebear/apps/docs/pages/how-to-use/js-library/converter/index.md

 ```

 resvg reads `mask-type` only as a presentation attribute, not from a `style`
 declaration.
-Figma writes the declaration, so seven of the official avatar
+Figma writes the declaration, so official avatar styles carry masks
-styles carry masks that resvg would otherwise treat as the `luminance` default
+that resvg would otherwise treat as the `luminance` default and render as fully
-and render as fully hidden. `normalizeMaskType` mirrors the value onto the
+hidden. `normalizeMaskType` mirrors the value onto the attribute.
+If nothing
-attribute and leaves everything else untouched.
-Browsers honor both forms, so
+needs fixing, you get your input back unchanged.
+When a mask does need fixing,
+the function re-emits the SVG from a parsed tree, so formatting details like
+quote style may change, while the rendered image stays the same.
+Browsers honor
-this only matters when you rasterize.
+both forms, so this only matters when you rasterize.